-ACE requires 2.0 CEU credits, which totals 20 hours of coursework, every 2 years.
+ACE requires 2.0 CEU credits, totaling 20 hours of coursework, every 2 years.

 Overall, ACE CEUs are on par with most comparable fitness trainer certifications.
-With a fairly flexible range of courses to choose from, ACE gives you a great deal of freedom to take your personal training career in every direction.
+With a fairly flexible range of courses, ACE gives you a great deal of freedom to take your training career in every direction.

 - Overcoming the “I Hate Change” Mentality – 0.1 CEUs

 - Cardiovascular training for clients who have obesity – 0.2 CEUs

 - A Holistic Approach to Managing Diabetes – 0.1 CEUs